KaosesBanerlord/KaosesTweaks/KaosesTweaks/ReadMe.md

     - Intergrated BannerlordTweaks Settings
     - added BT todo AI party limits same as player *untested
     - added per tier multiplier for custom spawn parties *untested
+    - intergrated a simplified version of trade goods mod
+    - merged duplicate menu categories
+    - Made smithing selectable to only use patches for new energy cost and xp cost multipliers, or use model overriding
+    -

 ## Todo
 - test workshop model